chboey/FloralNet/README.md

 ## Networks
 - DeepLab v3+: Initialized with ResNet18 and ResNet50.
-- Floral-Net: A modified U-Net architecture.
+- Floral-Net: A simplified Encoder-Decoder Network with layers mirroring U-Net

 ## Results